bkrigeris/elk/README.md

 echo "message" | nc 127.0.0.1 5000
 ```

-You will see the log in kibana.
+You will see this log entry in kibana.

 ## Notes
 While the Elastic Stack configuration is basic and primitive, additional and complex features can be added by manipulating configuration files.